tsahara/r7rs/content/prog.md

 It is also an error for the same identifier to occur more than once as an accessor or mutator name.

-The {\cf define-record-type} construct is generative: each use creates a new record type that is distinct from all existing types, including Scheme's predefined types and other record types --- even record types of the same name or structure.
+The ``define-record-type`` construct is generative: each use creates a new record type that is distinct from all existing types, including Scheme's predefined types and other record types --- even record types of the same name or structure.

-An instance of {\cf define-record-type} is equivalent to the following
+An instance of ``define-record-type`` is equivalent to the following
 definitions:

 \begin{itemize}